What are these white spots on my teeth?

 Ask your orthodontist for a prescription for GC MI Paste.
 GC MI Paste is a specially formulated paste that remineralizes the enamel.
 It replenishes the calcium and phosphate lost during acid production by the plaque.
-Another product that does not require a prescription is Tooth Mousse GC.
 Watch the video.

 Another item that can be prescribed from your orthodontist or family dentist is Colgate’s PreviDent 5000 Plus (Rx only) or Colgate PreviDent 5000 Sensitive (Rx only) tooth paste.
 Both deliver 5000 ppm of fluoride in a professional strength 1.1% Sodium Fluoride paste.
 Directions state they you should brush once a day, preferable before bed, for two minutes.
 In three to six months, caries remineralized by 57% in most patients.
 These products are not recommended for children under 6 years old.